jdelkins/go-display-switch/README.md

 on disconnect.
 You can use `ddcutil probe` to get clues about which VCP values are controllable via DDC/CI, and what the accepted values are.

+Note that the `-vendorid` and `-modelid` flags can be [regular expressions](https://gobyexample.com/regular-expressions), or even omitted altogether to catch every input device.

+### Debounce

+As many peripherals, especially modern keyboards and mice, present multiple input devices, there is a good chance that attaching a device would trigger a series of events that would be caught by a given `-vendorid` and `-modelid` combination.
+Accordingly, I introduce a 1 second debounce, intended to limit actionable events to at most one per second.
+This means that you will need to wait at least 1 second between detaching and attaching a device in order to execute both commands.

 ### Options description

 ```